uniba-dsg/bpp/README.md

 For each file that is checked, the tool produces a report named BPEL_FILE_NAME-report.xml in the same directory.
 This file follows the WS-I report schema.
-In the root directory, two csv files are written with aggregated results and several metrics for all process defintions analysed.
+In the root directory, two csv files are written with aggregated results and several metrics for all process definitions analyzed.
 - results.csv (values separated with semicolon, preferred by MS Office)
 - r-results.csv (values separated with comma, preferred by R)